AI and Ethics in Business 2025: The Essential Guide for Responsible Innovation

 • Continuous monitoring for diagnostic bias

-• Clear explanatory features for healthcare providers
+• Clear explanatory selections for healthcare suppliers

 Results:

-• Zero significant bias incidents since deployment
+• Zero vital bias incidents since, hence, therefore, deployment

 Challenges and Ethical Pitfalls to Avoid